 A bookkeeper’s main job is to record financial data, ensuring that entries are correct on a regular basis (often daily) and keeping a log of all transactions in the day books or computer software.
 Recording of income and expenses, administration of purchase invoices and sales invoices and making bank transactions.

-Accountants concentrate more on maintaining and auditing accounts and preparing reports on the assets, liabilities, etc., of a business or individual’s tax affairs, always in compliance of the HMRC and law.
+Accountants concentrate on maintaining and auditing accounts and preparing reports on the assets, liabilities, etc. of a business or individual’s tax affairs, always in compliance of HMRC and UK law.
 Companies House require that annual accounts are submitted by a qualified accountant.

-Ideally, a good business utilises the services of both a bookkeeper and accountant due to their different areas of expertise.
+A good business utilises the services of both a bookkeeper and accountant due to their different areas of expertise, where necessary.

 Can't I just do the bookeeping myself?